Clubhead Speed and Mass

 Here are a few surprising facts about how loft affects distance:

-Air, while presenting drag to slow the ball, also presents lift to a
+- Air, while presenting drag to slow the ball, also presents lift

 ball with backspin.